We Love Us

 It would be a Herculean task to go back to the beginning of the organization and try to reconstruct the significant contributions of those individuals, but every effort will be made going forward to utilize the approved policy should individuals volunteer for one of our existing programs.

-The same committee, amalgamated with members of the Founder’s Award committee, has recommended that the Founder’s Award be replaced with a more comprehensive award, namely, The President’s Award.
-This award would continue the spirit of the Founder’s Award in that it would be a way to acknowledge and thank those who have served in a variety of capacities, such as elected or appointed positions.
+The same committee, amalgamated with members of the Founders’ Award committee, recommended that the Founders Award be replaced with a more comprehensive award, namely, The President’s Award.
+This award would continue the spirit of the Founders Award in that it would be a way to acknowledge and thank those who have served in a variety of capacities, such as elected or appointed positions.
 It would have an updated approach that allows for nominations of people in all volunteer roles, from members, followed by a committee-based selection process.

-This award has received approval from the BOD.
-The process of nomination/deliberation/announcement of recipients will begin in the fall of 2023, with the first recipients at the spring meeting 2024.
+This award received approval from the BOD.
+The process of nomination/ deliberation/ announcement of recipients began in the fall of 2023, with the first recipients at the spring meeting 2024.

 Adirondack 46ers President’s Award